konradhalas/dacite/README.md

 ### Flattened

 You often receive a flat structure which you want to convert to something more sophisticated.
-In this case you can use `flattened` argument.
+In this case you can use `Config.flattened` argument.
 You have to pass list of flattened fields.

 ```python
 @dataclass